Jose Cuervo: Tradicional

-Cuervo's Tradicional has been produced since 1795.
-Its varieties, Blanco and Reposado, are 100% agave tequilas.
-The reposado achieves its amber color through six months of barrel aging.
-Blanco is made with just three ingredients: agave, yeast, and water.
-Cuervo® Tradicional® Blanco does not use or contain additives.
+Cuervo's Tradicional Tequila has been produced since 1795.
+Its varieties, Blanco, Reposado, Añejo and Cristalino are 100% agave tequilas.
+Tradicional Blanco is made with just three ingredients: agave, yeast, and water.
+Cuervo Tradicional Blanco does not use or contain additives.
+Tradicional Reposado is aged in new American oak barrels for 2 to 4 months.
+Tradicional Añejo is aged for 12-16 months and Tradicional Cristalino is aged for 4 months and then charcoal-filtered to arrive at its crystal-clear color while still boasting a sweet, soft flavor profile.